0xawaz/bitcoin-docker/README.md

 # Docker for Bitcoin Core

-This project aims to enable more automation around running a bitcoin node.
+This project offer a packaging alternative using docker to enable more automation around Bitcoin Core.

 ## Pre-Requisites